Dvisacker/ethereum-inspector/README.md

 </div>

-A command-line tool for deep analysis of Ethereum addresses.
+A command-line tool for in-depth analysis of Ethereum addresses.
 Uncover transaction patterns, identify related wallets and download a spreadsheet with the results.
 Work in progress.

 ## 📝 Example Results